-Most cases of Bartholin’s abscess require a medical treatment called drainage.
+Most cases of Bartholin’s abscess require draining.
 If an abscess develops again, a doctor may recommend marsupialization.
-It may, in rare cases, be necessary to remove the glands.
+In rare cases, a surgeon may remove the glands.

 Surgical drainage usually takes place at a doctor’s office or the hospital.
 The doctor may use a local anesthetic to numb the area or a general anesthetic to put the person to sleep.

 During the procedure, the doctor makes a small opening (incision) in the abscess.
 Once the fluid drains out, they will place a catheter — a small rubber tube — in the opening.

 The catheter stays in place for up to 6 weeks.
 It keeps the incision open, which allows all the fluid inside the abscess to drain out.